friendly/nestedLogit/docs/articles/ggeffects.md

 Predicted food choice probabilities for alligators by length.

-As you can see the main thing going on here is that larger alligators prefer fish, which smaller ones prefer invertebrates.
+As you can see, the main thing going on here is that larger alligators prefer fish, which smaller ones prefer invertebrates.
+This makes perfect sense if you’re an alligator!

 For comparison, the basic [`nestedLogit::plot()`](https://rdrr.io/r/graphics/plot.default.html)